-- Arrival Airport: Kilimanjaro (JRO); Dar Es Salaam (DAR)
+- Arrival Airport: Kilimanjaro (JRO); Arusha (ARK)

-Kilimanjaro airport is about an hour taxi ride from the town of Arusha, whereas Arusha airport is about 20 minutes from the town center.
+Kilimanjaro airport is about a one hour taxi ride from the town of Arusha, whereas Arusha airport is about 20 minutes from the town center.
 It is also possible for a member of Projects Abroad staff to pick volunteers up from the bus station in Arusha if you decide to travel from Nairobi or Dar es Salaam by bus.

-Volunteering in Tanzania: Orientation and Induction.
+Volunteering in Tanzania: Orientation and Induction

-You will have your induction on the next working day after you arrive.
-We will come and pick you up from your host family and show you around the town.
-You will start the day by going to our office where we will go through the Tanzania Handbook with you, including all the necessary safety and security measures.
+You will have your induction on the next working day after you have arrived.
+A member of staff will come and pick you up from your host family and show you around the town.
+You will start the day by going to our office where a member of staff will go through the Tanzanian Handbook with you, including all the necessary safety and security measures.

 Depending on the time and your program, you may be introduced to your placement on the same day as your induction.
 If not, we will pick you up and take you the next day.
-We will show you how to use public transport so that you become familiar with the route and landmarks.
-You will need to cover the cost of your journey to and from work.
-Most volunteers travel to work on the local bus, which normal costs about 50 cents per ride.
+We will show you how to use public transport so that you become familiar with the route and landmarks.If you are volunteering on a Standard Project, all necessary work-related transportation costs will be covered by Projects Abroad.

 The majority of our volunteers stay with host families.
+However, a few volunteers stay at the center where they work.
 Tanzanian people are known for their hospitality and you will experience this first hand when you meet your family.
 The houses are spacious and usually have a garden or outside terrace where you can relax and enjoy the breathtaking scenery.
-Alternatively, a few volunteers stay at the orphanage or center where they work.
 You will get an authentic Tanzanian home-stay experience.
 Host families speak Kiswahili and some English.
 The children in the host families are always eager to teach the volunteers Kiswahili and practice their English.
 Vegetarians can easily be catered for.